opeik/tekken-handbook/Basics/Hit-Ranges.md

 You can also neutral guard while crouching by holding
 <img class="icon" src="/assets/img/dh.svg">, but this suffers from the same
-issues as standing neutral guard.
+issues as standing neutral guard, so don't do it.